 About the host: Rebecca Mattis-Pinard

-Rebecca Mattis-Pinard is Marymount Manhattan College’s Chief Equity and Inclusion Officer.
+Rebecca Mattis-Pinard is Marymount Manhattan College’s Chief Equity, Diversity and Inclusion Officer.
 In this dual role, Mattis-Pinard is responsible for providing a vision and direction for college-wide efforts to advance MMC’s educational mission through diversity and inclusion and to promote an institutional culture that encourages a welcoming, safe climate for every member of our community.
 She is also responsible for coordinating and monitoring MMC’s compliance with Title IX, thereby helping to ensure equal access and a safe environment for all faculty, staff, and students, regardless of sex.

 Mattis-Pinard has focused on equity and social justice for over a decade—as a higher education leader, faculty member, and student advisor.
 In her time as HEOP Director at MMC, Mattis-Pinard showed her deep commitment to supporting and directly addressing the challenges facing underrepresented students in higher education, giving them the tools and motivation to succeed.
 Her noteworthy accomplishments at MMC include the establishment of the college’s first Diversity, Equity and Inclusion Strategic Plan, the development of a First Generation Student program, and implementing engaging learning opportunities for students, faculty, and staff centered on anti-oppression.